UPDATED JULY 2017 —

 Purchased time does not need to be used all at once, and may be split across multiple times or dates.
 Forecast School via Skype is considered a private session and may not be posted online or distributed.

-Training sessions are generally available 7 days a week, afternoons and evenings between 11 am and 2 am, except for 7 pm to 9 pm which is not available.
-About 24-48 hours notice is normally required.
+Training sessions are generally available 7 days a week, afternoons and evenings between 11 am and midnight Central time, except for 7 pm to 9 pm which is not available.
+At least 24 - 48 hours notice is normally required, and available time slots will vary, but we will work with you to find a time that is mutually acceptable.
 To schedule training time, purchase a block of training time above and then contact Tim Vasquez at the email address below.

 For no-shows we will allow the time to be rescheduled up to three times.